voxpupuli/agtm/types-and-providers.md

   end
 ```

-Create is the method run when a resource isn’t found by self.instances is
-required due to ensure being set to present.
-This then creates the resource on
-your server.
+Puppet runs `exists?` to determine if a resource actually exists on
+the agent.
+This allows you to determine the existence of a resource
+in cases where it's not practical to create a list of all of the
+resources on the agent with `instances`.
+Files would be an example
+of this, it would be expensive to create a resource for every file
+on the system through `instances`.

+If Puppet contains a resource in the catalog with an ensure property
+set to present and can't find it as existing via `exists?` it'll run
+`create` to call the appropriate logic to create the resource.

-In our method we’re checking if the @resource[:socks] (aka socks => x in the
+In our `create` method we’re checking if the @resource[:socks] (aka
-resource definition) is true.
-If it’s true then we’re calling ssh() with
+socks => x in the resource definition) is true.
+If it’s true then we
-appropriate parameters to create a socks proxy, else we create a tunnel.
+call ssh() with appropriate parameters to create a socks proxy.
+If
+@resource[:socks] is false then we just create a regular tunnel.

 ssh() is created by the earlier `commands ssh => :ssh` statement.
-The reason
+The
-for this rather than calling commands directly is to add some additional
+reason for this rather than calling commands directly is to add some
-features like showing calls via command() when you use --debug, automatic
+additional features like showing calls via command() when you use
-confining of the provider to only systems that contain the commands, and
+--debug, automatic confining of the provider to only systems that
-consistent command failure handling.
+contain the commands, and consistent command failure handling.

-You pass in arguments to ssh() one at a time, separated by spaces, and it
+You pass in arguments to ssh() one at a time, separated by spaces, and
-safely builds up the appropriate command string to use.
-In our case we’re
+it safely builds up the appropriate command string to use.
+In our
-mostly just passing in other bits of information from @resource, which is full
+case we’re mostly just passing in other bits of information from
-of the values from the defined resource in a manifest.
+@resource, which is full of the values from the defined resource in a
+manifest.

-By setting the @property_hash[:x] values to the @resource[:x] value, our
+By setting the @property_hash[:x] values to the @resource[:x] value,
-provider is able to automatically create ‘getters’ for various bits of data
+our provider is able to automatically create ‘getters’ (methods that
-later in the code.
+get various bits of information) later in the code.

 ```
   def create